By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 method.
 Conversely, a promise can also be used to complete a future

-with an exception, by failing the promise, using the failure
+with an exception, by failing the promise, using the failure method.

-completes the future returned by p.future
+A promise p completes the future returned by p.future.
+This future

-is specific to the promise p
+is specific to the promise p.
+Depending on the implementation, it

-may be the case that p.future eq p
+may be the case that p.future eq p.

 Consider the following producer-consumer example, in which one computation produces a value and hands it off to another computation which consumes that value.
 This passing of the value is done using a promise.